mann247/Sound-Blvd-Record-Store/README.md

    - Hero Banner and "About Us" Section
    - Slider image of featured albums linking to the product page
 2. Product Page
-   - 12 albums from artists including:
+   - 12 albums from artists including Lauryn Hill, Erykah Badu, Michael Jackson, Kendrick Lamar, and more
-         1. Lauryn Hill
-         2. Erykah Badu
-         3. Michael Jackson
-         4. Outkast
    - Dynamic product loading from a JSON file
 3. Contact Page
    - Name, Email, and Message form inputs